openstack/openstack-manuals/doc/config-reference/source/message.rst

   filters.
 * Efficient reference implementation with an eye toward low latency and high throughput (dependent on back end).
-* Highly-available and horizontally scalable.
+* Highly available and horizontally scalable.
 * Support for subscriptions to queues.
 Several notification types are
   available: